-Students in Years 9 and 10 will have their own digital devices (i.e. iPad or tablet).
+Students in Years 9 and 10 will have their own iPad for school purposes.
 Pods of computers with printers are available in the common rooms of each of the Houses providing internet access for email and assignment-based research.
 Laptops may be brought in from Year 11 onwards.
 All the boarding houses have wifi and for the boarders’ security and safety, the school network must be used for all web-based activity.
 No other provision is acceptable.
 Parents/caregivers are to ensure that all ICT equipment is covered by their household insurance.
 Network and printing accounts can be topped up through the school office.

 Parents must check that their insurance company is aware that they have a son boarding at the College.

 The Hostel laundry staff regularly wash and iron boarders’ clothes.
 Boarders each have a locker in the laundry where clean clothes are sorted and placed for collection.
 Unmarked clothing often ends up as unclaimed lost property, and will be donated to the College Fair clothing stall.
 All care is taken, but no responsibility is taken for items of clothing which are unsuitable for regular washing machine and drying cycles.
 Any clothing which needs special attention such as fine or hand-knitted jerseys and some types of thermal underwear may be unsuitable for general laundry.
 Please leaved 'branded' clothing at home.